 Bloggers have also devoted much attention to his passing on.
 I have no problem with this, as blogging does not pretend to be a public service activity.
 Although I have tried over the years to read most everything Hitchens ever published, usually with great enjoyment, I have hesitated at his passing on to write about my reactions to his work and life.
 I never knew him (although I know people who did) so I will not comment on his personality or his personal life.
 As a writer, he was an extremely elegant and well-turned stylist, and always provocative to thinking.
 His invective, even when I disagreed with it or its targets, was always finely-honed and often very amusing.
 I will miss reading him immensely.

 I had several major disagreements with his views (at least as far I knew them from his writings).
 Firstly, someone who could join a Trotskyist political groupoid had to have very poor political judgement.
-The people in these groups in the 1960s and 1970s were in general in my experience not pleasant, not rational, not open to reason, not realistic about what works in the world, and not unlike a cult.
+(The same could be said for that other early-Trotskyist, late-onset neocon, Norman Geras.).
+The people in these groups in the 1960s and 1970s were in general in my experience not pleasant, not rational, not open to reason, and not realistic about what works in the world.
+And each group was not unlike a cult.
 They were often very elitist, believing they could see the future which the rest of us dummies could not; and few of the Trotskyists I have encountered in my life had any empathy for working people.
 I can only see membership of such a groupoid as evidence of gross mis-understanding about the world, of how it is, and of what it may become.
 Of course, we all lack understanding of the world when we are young, and some of us gain our wisdom faster than others.

 Secondly, for all his internationalism, Hitch never “got” Barack Obama.
 I read his writings in the US Presidential campaign of 2007-2008, and subsequently, and mis-understanding and mis-construals were evident throughout.
 Sometimes I thought his mis-readings were deliberate and wilful (as in his accusation that Obama was not a sincere religious believer), while at other times he was simply mistaken.
 From the very first time I heard Obama speak (in 2004), I knew him immediately.
 He reminded me of scores of dedicated foreign aid workers I know from Africa and Asia: “We are the ones we have been waiting for“, “Yes, we can“, etc. This is the language of community empowerment, of working-with not working-through people, of helping the poor and downtrodden through empathy from a position at their level, not condescending to them from a position at some level above or outside them.
 Tim Geithner, with his superb social-parsing skills, is, it seems, another person in the same mould.